OSEP Summer Program Registration

 Scholarships

-We don’t want a family’s financial difficulties to prevent any child from participating in our Outdoor Science Education summer programs.
-We offer full and partial scholarships for those in need.
-If your family is facing financial difficulties, we invite you to complete our confidential scholarship application.
 Scholarship awards are limited, based upon need, available funds and number of qualifying applicants.
-Applications are reviewed on a case by case basis.
 Please contact Carole Lester – carole.lester@ucsb.edu, 760-914-3722 for an application and if you have any questions.

 2025 Summer Programs